 Homemade Baklava Ice Cream gives you all the rich, yet delicate flavors of honey drizzled baklava without the many layers of phyllo-dough to mess with.
 Use up leftover nuts such as walnuts and pistachios from your pantry to add a crunch to this smooth family favorite.

-The Culprit: Walnuts and Pistachios
+Today’s Pantry Essentials: Walnuts and Pistachios

 I know I can’t be the only one that has half-empty bags of nuts that sit on the pantry shelves for months at a time, right?
 I typically need them for a recipe and then forget I have them.
 So there they sit, alone with each other, awaiting the day to be used again.
 Well, today is the day!

 You certainly wouldn’t want to throw out perfectly good nuts, stale or not.
 Walnuts and pistachios are filled with fiber, heart-healthy fats, and are a great source of protein.
 While you could certainly snack on these nuts alone, in a trail mix, or granola, my sweet tooth assured me that pistachios meant honey and baklava.
-But Baklava is a pain to make with the many layers of phyllo dough, so ice cream it was!
+But Baklava can be a pain to make with the many layers of phyllo dough, so ice cream it was!

 What is traditional baklava?